cmskit/wiz-markup/readme.md

 # cms-kit Wizard Markup-Editor

-Path: cms-kit/backend/wizards/markup
+Installation path: backend/wizards/markup

 ## Description

-This is a Markup-Editor for several Syntax-Styles.
+This is a markup-editor for several languages.

-It is based on [ACE](http://ace.ajax.org), a sophisticated Code-Editor (Line-Numbering, Syntax-highlighting, Code-Folding and even Code-Check for some Languages).
+It is based on [ACE](http://ace.ajax.org), a sophisticated code-editor (line-numbering, syntax-highlighting, code-folding and even code-check for some languages).

 ## Installation